google/go-cloud/samples/tutorial/README.md

 ## Flags & setup

-We start with a skeleton for our program with flags to configure the cloud to use and the path of the file to upload.
+We start with a skeleton for our program with flags to configure the cloud provider and the bucket name.

 ``` go
 // Command upload saves files to blob storage on GCP and AWS.